Health & Nutrition

 In general, the hype doesn't make any distinction between a medium chain fatty acid (MCFA) and a medium chain triglyceride (MCT).
 There is a major difference between them, but it might not matter too much for discussion purposes, so this article will use the terms interchangeably.

+This is how fat digestion works for mammals.
 Most dietary fats enter the body in the form of triglycerides (3 fatty acid molecules attached to a molecule of glycerol).
 The small intestine breaks them down into individual fatty acids, and their digestive fate is determined at this stage.
 In general, a large percentage of the MCFAs enter directly into the liver through the portal vein, while most of the longer chain fatty acids are re-combined into triglycerides and incorporated into structures called chylomicrons, which travel through the lymph system to reach the bloodstream (FAO).
 Fatty acids don't always follow the typical route for their type however.
 For a specific fatty acid, a percentage of it will go one way and the rest will go the other way.

 The problem comes with the way that the hype is defining an MCFA.
 Coconut oil's true and undisputed medium chain fatty acids are caprylic and capric acid, which together make up about 13-15% of coconut oil.
 Lauric acid makes up about half of coconut oil, and if it is counted as a medium chain fatty acid this raises the total MCFAs to the 60-65% level.
 But it's misleading to classify lauric acid this way for marketing purposes, because it doesn't accurately describe the way this fat works in the body.
 Lauric acid was designated as an MCFA a long time ago when fatty acids weren't very well understood, and nowadays it's technically acceptable to call it either an MCFA or an LCFA.
 But most of the time it acts like an ordinary fat, not an MCT, and it's often called a pseudo-MCT for this reason.
 According to Eyres et al: